MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_day2_IBD_optional.md

  ```
 It seems that the field sampling has not been very good at balancing sex-ratio between populations. *We should be worried about sex-linked markers driving the clustering pattern!*.
 This may be one of the reasons why A and J are the most differentiated lineages.

 **OBS!
-We intentional subsetted the dataset to create this bias for learning purposes, as this issue may easily happen for some species or low sample sizes (the bias was controlled for in the publication).**
+We intentionally subset the dataset to create this bias for learning purposes, as this issue may easily happen for some species or low sample sizes (the bias was controlled for in the publication).**

 In the PCA analysis of the Canadian populations, we saw that a region on chromosome 4 and sex-linked markers on chromosome 5 were driving the population structure pattern.
 Will that influence our pairwise FST estimates?
 Possibly.

-Let's re-run the steps above on the vcf in which we removed the chr5 and chr4 (skip that if you are late).
+On your own, re-run the steps above on the VCF file in which we removed the chr5 and chr4.

-Let's look at the pairwise F<sub>ST</sub> matrix and the IBD stats
+Take a look at the pairwise F<sub>ST</sub> matrix and the IBD stats of this file
 ![img_fst_all](../images/Fst_heatmap_no_chr4-5.png)

 >What do you see now?